How to welcome fresh air, sunshine, and the promise of a brand new start. These are the best ways to get your home ready for spring.

 5. Rearrange your furniture

 Switching furniture around also makes your house feel new.
-To get your home ready for spring, try orienting your view to look out a window.
+To prepare your home for spring, try orienting your view to look out a window.
 Move your end tables around, try lamps in new spots, or just remove pieces if your house feels cluttered overall.

-Even if the end result is not better than what you have, it feels good to try something new every now and then.
+Even if the result is not better than what you have, it feels good to try something new now and then.

 Go ahead and dust while you’re at it.